Skip to main content

 }

-By using the Visual Studio debugger, JSON can be shown JSON Visualizer as shown below.
-We have partially expanded a MedicationDispense entry.
+By using the Visual Studio debugger, the JSON Visualizer can display JSON as illustrated below.
+The MedicationDispense entry has been partially expanded.

 json-visualizer-fhirapi-response